Top 3 reasons to put a composting toilet in a vintage Airstream

 Until around 1974-1975, Airstreams didn’t have a gray tank.
 Water from the toilet went into a black tank, and all wastewater that was un-toilet related simply drained out of the camper on to the ground - a practice that today is not only frowned upon, but illegal pretty much everywhere.

-Adding a composting toilet frees up the old black tank to become the ‘new’ gray tank for a vintage Airstream, keeping the integrity of the original design while complying with today’s environmental standards.
+Adding a composting toilet to your vintage Airstream frees up the old black tank to become the ‘new’ gray tank , keeping the integrity of the original design while complying with today’s environmental standards.

 Many renovators with slightly newer vintage Airstreams built with both a gray and black tank often convert the black tank to an additional gray to allow for even more time between dump stations.
 If you enjoy boondocking or camping in off-grid locations, it’s really nice to be less dependent on traditional infrastructure.